Roller-Crimping Cover Crops on Irrigated Organic Cropland

 Summary:

-One of the main problems of organic systems is tillage-reliance.
+One of the main issues with organic cropping systems is tillage-reliance.
 Tillage can contribute to soil erosion, which has negative impacts on soil health and farmers’ long-term livelihoods.
 Alternatively, no-till systems help prevent soil loss, and lessen labor and fuel costs for farmers.

 This project aims to abate the tillage-reliance common in organic systems by researching adaptation of organic no-till systems common in the Midwest and North-Earth in the Western Slope region of Colorado.
 To determine best practices in the dry West, this project will: